Lake Rules

 Jurisdiction of Rules

-These rules apply to Indianhead Lake and Association lands, which include the small body of water west of the spillway, the boat ramp area, and the levee that runs between Waterview Place and Austin Bayside Drive and North Lake.
+These rules apply to Indianhead Lake and lands owned by the Indianhead Lake Property Owners Association (ILPOA), which include the small body of water west of the spillway and the levee running between Waterview Place and Austin Bayside Drive, the boat ramp area, and north lake.

 Membership

-1. An Association membership fee must be paid for the privilege of using Association lake facilities.
+An ILPOA membership fee must be paid for the privilege of using ILPOA lake facilities.
+Fee amounts are addressed in the ILPOA bylaws and are available on the ILPOA website (www.indianheadlake.com).

-1. Only the person paying the membership fee, their spouse, and their children under the age of 21 who reside with the person paying the membership fee, or an accompanied guest, are allowed to use the lakes.
+Only the person paying the membership fee, their spouse, and their children under the age of 21 who reside with them, and any accompanied guests, are allowed to use the lakes.
+Absentee property owners may not transfer their membership rights to another person, sub-renter, or sub-lessee.

-2. Unauthorized persons using the lakes or Association property are considered guilty of trespass and may be prosecuted.
+Unauthorized individuals using the lakes or ILPOA property are trespassing and may be prosecuted.

-3. The lakes may only be used for fishing, recreational cruising, and paddling.
-No swimming is permitted!
+The lakes may only be used for fishing, recreational cruising, and paddling.
+No swimming is permitted.

-5. No motor vehicles are allowed on property owned by the Indianhead Lake Property Owners’ Association, except for the boat ramp area.
+No motor vehicles are allowed on property owned by ILPOA except for the boat ramp area.

-6. Pellet rifles or BB guns are not permitted on Association lakes or Association properties.
+Pellet rifles or BB guns are not permitted on ILPOA lakes or properties.

 Fishing

-1. All Arkansas Game and Fish regulations, as well as state and federal laws, apply to the use of the lakes.
-All bag limits are governed and enforced by the Arkansas Game and Fish Regulations.
+All Arkansas Game and Fish Commission regulations and applicable state and federal laws apply to the use of the lakes.

-a.
-Due to the small size of the lakes, members are encouraged to voluntarily observe the following daily bag limits to help maintain a healthy fish population in the lakes:
+Due to the small size of the lakes, members are encouraged to voluntarily observe the following daily bag limits to help maintain a healthy fish population:

-3. Guest fishing is allowed only when accompanied by an Association member.
+Guest fishing is allowed only when accompanied by an ILPOA member.

 Boating

-2. The main boat landing, located off Shoshoni Drive, is the only Association property from which boats, kayaks, or canoes may be launched into the main lake.
+The main boat landing, located off Shoshoni Drive, is the only ILPOA property from which boats may be launched into the main lake.

-3. The lakes are “no-wake” lakes.
-This means your boat should not create any wake.
+The lakes are “no-wake” lakes.
+Boats must not create a wake.

-4. No jet skis, airboats, or boats propelled by a fan are allowed on the lakes.
+No jet skis, airboats, or boats propelled by a fan are allowed.

 a.
 In a reckless or negligent manner.

 b.
-At a rate of speed that creates a wake.
+At a speed that creates a wake.

-6. A current Association membership decal must be on all boats, canoes, or other water vessels (e.g., paddle boats).
-The decal shall be placed on the aft port side of the boat, canoe, or flotation device.
+A current ILPOA membership decal must be displayed on all boats, canoes, kayaks, paddleboards, or other water vessels (e.g., paddle boats).
+The decal for the current year must be placed in a visible position on the rear left side of the vessel.

-7. No person under the age of 12 may operate a gas-powered motorboat on Association lakes.
+No person under the age of 12 may operate a gas-powered motorboat on ILPOA lakes.

-8. Every watercraft in use on Association lakes must have an approved life preserver for each person on board.
-In accordance with Arkansas Game and Fish Commission rules, children under the age of 13 are required to wear a life jacket.
-Boats over 16 feet in length are also required to have a flotation device that may be thrown into the water (e.g., a lifesaver ring or cushion).
+Every watercraft in use must have an approved life preserver for each person on board.
+In accordance with Arkansas Game and Fish Commission regulations, children under the age of 13 are required to wear a life jacket.
+Boats over 16 feet in length must also have a throwable flotation device (e.g., lifesaver ring or cushion).

-9. No person may operate a boat belonging to another person on Association lakes without the owner’s consent.
+No person may operate a boat other than their own without the owner’s consent.

 Docks

-2. Floating docks shall use UV-stabilized polyethylene-encased floats.
+Floating docks must use UV-stabilized polyethylene-encased floats.
 Non-encased polystyrene floats are not allowed.
-Floating docks shall have a minimum of two separate points of anchorage and shall conform with the other rules stated for fixed docks.
+Floating docks must have at least two separate points of anchorage and must comply with all rules applicable to fixed docks.

-3. All new construction designs must be approved by the ILPOA Board.
-The design shall consist of a dimensioned plan view of the dock or pier, with a description of the type of dock (floating or pier), owner’s street address, point of contact, and phone number.
-This should be submitted to the ILPOA Board, attention: Rules Chairman.
+All new dock construction must be approved by the ILPOA Board.
+Submissions must include a dimensioned plan view of the dock or pier, type of dock (floating or fixed), owner’s street address, contact name, and phone number.
+If a floating dock is proposed, details on anchorage and float type must be included.
+Submissions should be directed to the ILPOA Board, attention of the Rules Chairman.

-4. To have a dock over the water on this private lake, the property owner must be an ILPOA member in good standing.
-Non-members must remove existing docks from in and over the water.
+To maintain a dock on this private lake, the property owner must be an ILPOA member in good standing.
+Non-members must remove existing docks from the water and shoreline.

 Irrigation Pumps

-2. Non-members are not allowed to pump water from this private lake.
-Installing a pump in the lake will be considered trespassing, and the Board may pursue appropriate compliance action.
+Non-members are not permitted to pump water from the lake.
+Placement of a pump in the lake by a non-member will be considered trespassing and may result in enforcement action.